Explore around town . . . and out of town!

 Take the Mt.
 Hood loop through some of the most scenic areas in the vicinity of Portland.

 Continue 38 miles on I-84, or Columbia Scenic Highway and I-84 to exit 64, Mt.
 Hood highway, state route 35.
 You can stretch your legs at Pt.
 Marina Park, or just start driving south.
 Look for the "leaving scenic area" sign immediately followed by a stunning view of Mt.
 Hood.
 The Hood River valley is the pear capital of Oregon.
-Pears won’t be in season in June, but you can stop at roadside stands for preserves and other items in season.
+Pears won’t be in season in June, but you can stop at roadside stands for preserves and other seasonal items.

 Go back down Timberline Highway and turn right on US 26.
-In a few miles, you will be in Government Camp, where you can find the newly renovated Reed Ski Cabin.
+In a few miles, you will be in Government Camp, where you can find the Reed Ski Cabin.
 The ski cabin will be open for us, but Reed guards information about the location of the cabin in order to maintain the cabin’s security and privacy.
-We also want to let the resident manager know whom to expect.
-Detailed instructions will be available at Reedfayre Central.
+We also want to let the resident manager to know whom to expect; detailed instructions are online.
 In Government Camp you will also find the Mt.
 Hood Brewing Company, if you want some really local beer.
 The designated driver can follow US 26 back to Reed, about a 90-minute drive.

 Create your own outing